yurykurouski/audio-organizer/README.md

 This ensures you have full control over how duplicate files are handled during the organization process.

 #### TODO:
- - Option to create a copy of files instead process in place
  - Whitelst / blacklist file extensions
  - Video files